matheusvvb-19/matheusvvb-19.github.io/content/extracurricular/enterpreunership-03-expoente/index.md

 ---
-title: 'District 36: Meeting of Junior Enterprises from the Campinas Center'
+title: 'EXPOENTE: Meeting of Junior Enterprises from the Campinas Center'

 # Hide entry:
 hide: false